binaryage/totalfinder-web/acknowledgements.md

     *
     * 3. All advertising materials mentioning features or use of this
     *    software must display the following acknowledgment:
-    *    ÒThis product includes software developed by the OpenSSL Project
+    *    "This product includes software developed by the OpenSSL Project
-    *    for use in the OpenSSL Toolkit. (http://www.openssl.org/)Ó
+    *    for use in the OpenSSL Toolkit. (http://www.openssl.org/)"
     *
-    * 4. The names ÒOpenSSL ToolkitÓ and ÒOpenSSL ProjectÓ must not be used to
+    * 4. The names "OpenSSL Toolkit" and "OpenSSL Project" must not be used to
     *    endorse or promote products derived from this software without
     *    prior written permission.
 For written permission, please contact
     *    openssl-core@openssl.org.
     *
     * 5. Products derived from this software may not be called ÒOpenSSLÓ
-    *    nor may ÒOpenSSLÓ appear in their names without prior written
+    *    nor may "OpenSSL" appear in their names without prior written
     *    permission of the OpenSSL Project.
     *
     * 6. Redistributions of any form whatsoever must retain the following

     *    acknowledgment:
-    *    ÒThis product includes software developed by the OpenSSL Project
+    *    This product includes software developed by the OpenSSL Project
-    *    for use in the OpenSSL Toolkit (http://www.openssl.org/)Ó
+    *    for use in the OpenSSL Toolkit (http://www.openssl.org/)
     *
-    * THIS SOFTWARE IS PROVIDED BY THE OpenSSL PROJECT ``AS ISÕÕ AND ANY
+    * THIS SOFTWARE IS PROVIDED BY THE OpenSSL PROJECT "AS IS" AND ANY
     * EXPRESSED OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE
     * IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR
     * PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE OpenSSL PROJECT OR